 A beautiful but windy mini trip to the Natural Park Cabo de Gata-Nijar

-We needed a change of scenery so we decided to make a small trip to a nice place in the south of Spain.
+We needed a change of scenery, so we decided to make a small trip to a special place in the south of Spain.
 Michael came from the U.S. to Spain in August 2016 and had not seen it yet.
-It is called Cabo de Gata which means Cape of the Cat or if you wish Cat Cape and is only some 3 hours drive away from where we live.
+It is called Cabo de Gata which means Cape of the Cat or if you wish Cat Cape and is only some 3 hours’ drive away from where we live.

 The area has a category of V in Spain, which means protected landscape/seascape.
 It is the largest coastal protected area in Andalusia.

 The unusual and driest area in Spain

 The landscape is isolated and has some of Europe’s oldest geological features.
-On top of that, it has a really hot desert climate.
+On top of that, it has a boiling desert climate.
 The nearby mountain range, Sierra del Cabo de Gata, includes Spain’s largest volcanic rock formations and has cliffs that are 100 meters high.
 These cliffs have unique forms, make hidden coves, and the area has some lovely white sandy beaches.

 The international village San Jose

 San Jose is the biggest village of Cabo de Gata.
-Its fort was constructed between 1733 to 1735.
+They constructed its fort between 1733 to 1735.
 Of the people living here, about half are of Spanish nationality, followed by Italians, Germans, English and some other nationalities.
-There are 2 famous beaches, which will have many people in the summertime.
+There are 2 famous beaches, which will have many people in the summer.

-There is Bahia de Los Genoveses, which got its name when in 1147 a fleet of 200 boats from Genova landed in support of King Alfonso VII in his battle against the Muslims.
-Since then the Flag of Almeria has been the same as the state of Genova.
+There is Bahia de Los Genoveses, which got its name when in 1147 a fleet of 200 boats from Genova landed to support King Alfonso VII in his battle against the Muslims.
+Since then, the Flag of Almeria has been the same as the state of Genova.
 The other famous beach is called Playa de Monsul.